At the Edge of Thim: Context

-Silvano Melea Otieno was a criminal lawyer in Narobi and the story of his death and the events that follow parallel the one told in Kwenye Ukingo wa Thim (At the Edge of Thim).
+Silvano Melea Otieno was a criminal lawyer in Nairobi and the story of his death and the events that follow parallel the one told in Kwenye Ukingo wa Thim (At the Edge of Thim).
 Both him and his wife were known for being wealthy, educated Kenyans and turned their back on their ethnic community, while his brother stayed loyal to clan.
 In Burying SM the life of Mr. Otieno was fleshed and it showed how highly he was held in his society.
 They represented the emerging Kenyan burgeoisie that was closely related to material wealth and success and more western ideals of fulfillment.
 In December 1986, Mr. Otieno, often referred to as SM, died while at his holiday home in Upper Matasia.
 The controversy began when his wife and his brother disputed over where to bury his body.
 The court cases brought up into question the weight of customary law versus statuary and common law.
 The verdict of the court decision revealed that ethnic interests and the concerns of the clans and families hold more significance than common laws introduced during colonization.